ahelsing/geni-tools/doc/IssuingReleases.md

  * Update develop for next release
  * Update wiki pages
  * Create release on Github
- * Email announcing the release
+ * Send email announcing the release

 ## Review Issues and Pull Requests
 * Ensure that there are no critical open issues or pull requests, particularly those targeted at the next release.
 * Re target any remaining issues that will not be fixed for this release to the next release.

 ## Update Docs
  1. `README-omni.txt` must document all options and commands.
 The top of the file must list recent Omni changes.
-Also confirm the file displays nicely on a wiki page.
+Also confirm that the file displays nicely on a wiki page.
  2. `CHANGES` must document all recent changes in any of the tools, by version number.
-Also confirm the file displays nicely on a wiki page.
+Also confirm that the file displays nicely on a wiki page.
  * Be sure all issues closed on Github with this milestone are listed, and closed issues are propertly targeted.
- 4. `windows_install/LICENSE.txt` must properly reference all required 3rd party libraries used in the MAC and Windows binaries, with proper license text.
+ 4. `windows_install/LICENSE.txt` must properly reference all required 3rd party libraries used in the Mac and Windows binaries, with proper license text.
  5. Update others as needed.
 Check version numbers in these files:
   * `src/gcf/gcf_version.py`
   * `INSTALL.txt`